Dan Hodges Wins the Afghan War

 The good news, from the point of view of those who sent British troops into Helmand province in 2006, and those who want to see more ‘adventures’ like this is that the withdrawal of British troops this year doesn’t mean that the Afghan War was a failure.
 In fact, Hodges happily informs his readers, it was a spectacular success.

 The bad news is that there is likely to be a lot more of this kind of fact-free, parallel-world wishful thinking as the troops come home, by a British establishment that never admits that its wars have failed and cannot stop plotting new ones.
 For these reasons it’s worth looking at Hodges’ reasoning, such as it is, in a little more detail.

 Hodges rejects the suggestion that Afghanistan has ‘been now seen as a failure.
 Militarily.
 Morally.
-Politically‘ and accompanies this assertion with the usual Cohen-ite/Aaronovichian dig at the ‘pacifist Left and isolationist Right’ that supposedly share this view.
-After dismissing the nation-building/democracy building/women’s rights justifications for the war, he reminds viewers that:
+Politically‘ and accompanies this assertion with the usual Cohen-ite/Aaronovichian dig at the ‘pacifist Left and isolationist Right’ that has a contrary view.
+After dismissing the nation-building/democracy building/women’s rights justifications for the war, he reminds his readers that:

 We were there because Afghanistan attacked us.
 Or at least, because Afghanistan was used as a staging base for an attack on us.
 Three thousand dead in a single morning.
 The citizens of 60 countries; men, women and children.
 Murdered in cold blood.
 Crushed.
 Burnt.
 Stabbed.
 Suffocated.
 Forced to jump to their deaths while we watched them die live on television.
 They are why we went to Afghanistan.